Pace University requires a minimum of 120 credits to graduate with a bachelor's degree.

 •Occupational Therapy with Columbia University, optometry with SUNY College of Optometry, physical therapy with New York Medical College, podiatry with the New York College of Podiatric Medicine

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every college.
+Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Pace University has an Army ROTC program and an Air Force ROTC program.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at Pace University include:

 To learn more about Pace University, choose from the options below:

 Visit the College Confidential forums to join the conversation about Pace University.

 Data Source: IPEDs and Peterson's Databases © 2022 Peterson's LLC All rights reserved

 Tuition and Fees